-Loyola High School is a Jesuit college preparatory school for young men.
-It is named in honor of St. Ignatius of Loyola who founded the Jesuits in the sixteenth century.
+Loyola High School is named in honor of St. Ignatius of Loyola, who founded the Jesuits in the sixteenth century.

-Located near downtown Los Angeles, Loyola, the city’s oldest high school, welcomes and is committed to educate and serve students from the greater Los Angeles area.
+Located near downtown Los Angeles, Loyola is the city’s oldest high school and as such, welcomes and is committed to educating and serving students from throughout the greater Los Angeles area.

-In its racial, economic and ethnic diversity, the Loyola community mirrors the diversity of this area.
-Loyola shares primarily in the educational mission of the Catholic Church as its highest priority, although we embrace and are enriched by students from other religious traditions.
+In its racial, economic and ethnic diversity, Loyola’s community mirrors the diversity of our city.
+Although we embrace and are enriched by students from other religious traditions, Loyola shares primarily in the educational mission of the Catholic Church as its highest priority.

-Loyola is founded on the vision of St. Ignatius as expressed in his Spiritual Exercises and on the tradition of the Jesuit system of education begun in 1548.
-It is a system based on the principles of discipline, order, the necessity of clear goals and objectives, the paramount importance of self-direction and concern for the affective in learning.
+Loyola is founded on the vision of St. Ignatius as expressed in his Spiritual Exercises, and on the tradition of the Jesuit system of education begun in 1548.
+It is a learning system based on discipline, order, clear goals and objectives as well as the paramount importance of self-direction.

-At the core of the Ignatian vision is faith in the Risen Lord Jesus, the uniquely Christian spirit of loving service to God and one’s neighbor, a service which does not count the cost or reward but is done in true love.
-This vision impels one to go outside oneself to find God in all things.
-Thus, Loyola teaches that the things of God are the bedrock of all learning, order and method.
+The core of the Ignatian vision is faith in the Risen Lord Jesus.
+This translates into a uniquely Christian spirit of loving service to God and one’s neighbor.
+This service does not count the cost or reward, but is done out of love.
+The Ignatian vision teaches one to find God in all things, and that the things of God are the bedrock of all learning and order.

-Loyola’s students, parents, faculty, staff and administrators strive to create a Christian community in which the Ignatian vision is planted, fostered and nurtured.
-In this community, young men are able to grow to a maturity consistent with their age as well as to a realization of their dignity, talents and personal uniqueness.
-The Loyola community, then, conducts itself in an atmosphere of professional inquiry, mutual trust, respect for the individual and Christian charity.
+All of us at Loyola strive to create a Christian community in which the Ignatian vision is planted and nurtured.
+A community where young men are able to develop their talents and personal uniqueness as well as learn to conduct themselves with professional inquiry, mutual trust, respect for the individual and loving Christian charity.

-Believing that God is active in all creation and in all human history, Loyola’s Jesuit educational program seeks to promote a dialogue between faith and culture.
-We encourage our students to experience and to come to know a variety of cultures and peoples, using a creatively critical eye to examine the contributions and deficiencies of each to develop a genuine appreciation of God’s presence and action within the entire human family.
+Believing that God is active in all creation and human history, our Jesuit teachings seek a dialogue between faith and culture.
+Our students are encouraged to experience a variety of peoples so as to develop a genuine appreciation of God’s presence within the entire world family.

-The Loyola community seeks to engender young men of action and to instill in them the wisdom which discerns between freedom of individual rights and privileges and the obligation to the common good.
-It strives to create an informed conscience and an informed intellect which can discern discreetly and speak with an opinion based on fact and experience.
+The Ignatian vision seeks to create young men of action, to instill in them the wisdom to discern between individual rights and privileges and the obligation to the common good.
+This vision strives to mold an informed conscience and intellect, which can discreetly express an opinion based on fact and experience.

-It is the Ignatian vision which commits Loyola to excellence in every endeavor and to the education and development of the whole man.
-Thus, Loyola challenges its students with an exceptional academic curriculum, premier athletic programs, religious experiences, co-curricular activities and clubs.
-In this context young men prepare thoroughly for subsequent studies at the collegiate and graduate level.
+This is why Loyola challenges its students with an exceptional academic curriculum, premier athletic programs, profound religious experiences and challenging co-curricular activities and clubs.
+Our young men are prepared thoroughly for future studies at the collegiate and graduate level.

-Finally, Loyola is committed to developing men who will put their beliefs and attitudes into practice throughout their entire lives.
-We intend to educate “Men for and with Others” who will take their place as leaders and agents of change in the local, national and international civic and ecclesial communities.
-Their lives should make a positive difference for good, truth and justice.
-We look for men who will respond to the call of Christ to be of service to the human community by their compassion, integrity, honesty, loyalty, religious devotion and moral courage.
-Thereby, Loyola graduates will serve the faith, inspire hope in others and love not just in words but in deeds.
+Finally, Loyola is committed to developing young men who will put their beliefs and faith into practice throughout their lives.
+We are committed to educating “Men for and with Others.”
+Men who will take their place as leaders and agents of change in civic and ecclesial communities.
+Men who will respond to the call of Christ to be of service to their communities.
+Men who will be known by their compassion, integrity, honesty, loyalty, religious devotion and moral courage.
+Loyola graduates will serve with faith, inspire hope in others and love not just in words, but in deeds.

 Prioritization of Goals and Objectives Derived from the Philosophy

-The philosophy of Loyola High School defines a synergistic, three-fold mission: spiritual, academic and co-curricular.
-Although each aspect is irreducibly distinct from the others, it is also dependently united to the three-fold mission.
-Thus, each aspect strengthens the whole, while remaining viably separate.
-Ultimately, the philosophy guides Loyola High School to prepare young men in conscience and intellect, through wisdom and action, to become “Men for and with Others,” who serve unselfishly in order that the universal goals of goodness, truth and justice may be shared by the whole human family.
+Loyola High School’s philosophy is defined by a synergistic, three-fold mission: spiritual, academic and co-curricular.
+Each aspect is distinct from the others, but united to the three-fold mission.
+Each aspect strengthens the whole, while remaining separate.
+This philosophy guides our school to prepare young men in conscience and intellect, through wisdom and action, to become “Men for and with Others.”
+They serve unselfishly so the universal goals of goodness, truth and justice may be shared in the world.

-Next in importance, but dependent on the whole for its integrity, is the academic mission of Loyola High School.
-As the spiritual mission defines what is just, good and true, the academic mission develops the ability of the student to create action from such knowledge.
-An informed intellect enables the student to encounter the problems, choices and challenges of the modern world.
-Thus, his ability to make decisions, foster changes and define the limits that lead to the common good evolves from his spiritual awareness of the unique role for which he has been educated.
-Excellence of the mind in union with an awakened conscience enables the student to fulfill his potential as a “Man for and with Others.”
+Next in importance, but dependent on the whole for its integrity, is the Loyola academic mission.
+As the spiritual mission defines what is just, good and true, the academic mission develops the ability of the student to create an informed intellect from knowledge.
+An informed intellect enables a Loyola student to encounter the problems, choices and challenges of the modern world.
+A student’s ability to make decisions, foster changes and define the limits that lead to the common good evolves directly from his spiritual awareness and informed intellect.
+Excellence of the mind, in union with an awakened conscience, enables a student to progress toward his ultimate potential: to be a “Man for and with Others.”